 All of that means insurance rates for homeowners are likely headed up, particularly in regions that were hard hit by natural disasters this past year.

 But you shouldn’t worry if you get sticker shock when that premium renewal notice comes in the mail; you have options to hold the expense of homeowners insurance down!

 6 ways to hold down the cost of home insurance premiums

-Thankfully, you can find big differences among different insurers for the same coverage if you shop around.
+You can find big differences among different insurers for the same coverage if you shop around.

 Of course, if you find that your loyalty is not appreciated, feel free to check out the competition!

 Check with your state’s insurance commissioner

 Insurance is regulated at the state level, not the federal level.
 So before you sign up with an insurer you know nothing about just because they offer a cheap premium, you should check with the office of your state’s insurance commissioner.

 Your insurance commissioner’s website will likely have a database of complaints against insurers that you can use to vet the company you’re thinking about signing on with.

 Taking a higher deductible — that’s the money you have to pay out of pocket when you make a claim — will typically result in a lower premium for you.
 Some mortgage lenders may have a cap on how high you can set your deductible.
 Check with yours about any limitations.